ampproject/amphtml/extensions/amp-consent/amp-consent.md

   </div>
 </amp-consent>
 ```

 AMP displays prompt UI on page load or by user interaction.
-The prompt UI is hidden with any of the three user actions described below.
+The prompt UI is hidden based on the three user actions described below.

 #### Prompt Actions